-For all you gluten-free readers out there, this recipe is the perfect substitute for the classic Thanksgiving stuffing.
+Plus, for all you gluten-free eaters out there, this recipe is the perfect substitute for the classic Thanksgiving stuffing.
 It's light, flavorful and packed with all the standard ingredients.
-Cranberries, sweet potatoes and pecans.
 But, you won't find any bread here.
 It's simply my dear friend quinoa.
-Be ready to smile as you taste this hear-warming dish.
-I can’t wait to share the fabulousness of quinoa with my entire family this holiday.
+Be ready to smile as you taste this heart-warming dish!

 - 1 large shallot, diced